-- Loosen the two hexagon head M4x8 screws that secure the fan unit to the remote unit case.
-Only loosen the screws, do not unscrew them completely. - Remove the fan unit passing the screw heads through the large end of the fan unit keyhole slots.
+- e Loosen the two hexagon head M4x8 screws that secure the fan unit to the remote unit case.
+Only loosen the screws, do not unscrew them completely. - f Remove the fan unit passing the screw heads through the large end of the fan unit keyhole slots. - 2.
+Clean the front and rear heat sinks using compressed air to blow dirt away (blow from top downwards). - 3.
+Clean the fan unit using compressed air to blow dirt away from each fan. - 4.
+After cleaning the heat sinks and fan unit, re-install the fan unit as follows: - a Insert the two loosen hexagon head M4x8 screws through the fan unit entry slots, then slide the fan unit into position carefully till bottom of keyholes. - b Fix the fan unit to the remote unit case, fastening the two loosen M4x8 screws. - c Connect the fan cable to the Fan connector: line up the alignment marks on the connectors and push straight in. - d Connect the equipment to the mains. - e Re-install and lock the cable protection cover.

-- Clean the front and rear heat sinks using compressed air to blow dirt away (blow on top downwards). - Clean the fan unit using compressed air to blow dirt away from each fan. - After cleaning the heat sinks and fan unit, re-install the fan unit: - Insert the two loosen hexagon head M4x8 screws through the fan unit entry slots, then slide the fan unit into position carefully till bottom of keyholes. - Fix the fan unit to the remote unit case, fastening the two loosen M4x8 screws. - Connect the fan cable to the Fan connector: line up the alignment marks on the connectors and push straight in. - Connect the equipment to the mains. - Re-install and lock the cable protection cover. - Pole-mount and horizontal-mount remote units
+Pole-mount and horizontal-mount remote units